Dolphin v1.0 Technical Report: Experiment

 \section{Experiment}

-To evaluate the ultrasound understanding capabilities of large vision-language models (LVLMs), we adopt U2-Bench~\citep{le2025u2bench}, a comprehensive benchmark specifical designed for ultrasound-related tasks.
-The experimental results presented in Table~\ref{tab:mainresult} provide a comprehensive evaluation of various large vision-language models (LVLMs) on the U2-Bench, a benchmark specifically designed to assess ultrasound-related multimodal understanding.
-Among the models evaluated, the Dolphin series—particularly Dolphin v1.0, Dolphin R1, and their smaller variant Dolphin v1.0-7B—demonstrate competitive performance across multiple tasks, with Dolphin R1 achieving the highest U2-Score of 0.5835 among all models tested.
+To evaluate the ultrasound understanding capabilities of the trained model, we adopt U2-Bench~\citep{le2025u2bench}, a comprehensive benchmark specifical designed for ultrasound-related tasks.
+The experimental results presented in Table~\ref{tab:mainresult} provide a comprehensive evaluation of various MLLMs on the U2-Bench, a benchmark specifically designed to assess ultrasound-related multimodal understanding capability.
+Among the models evaluated, the Dolphin series, particularly Dolphin V1, Dolphin R1, and their smaller variant Dolphin V1-7B, demonstrate competitive performance across multiple tasks, with Dolphin R1 achieving the highest U2-Score of 0.5835 among all models tested.